 Reporting to the State Fire Marshal’s Office

-Fire departments are to submit their data on a monthly basis.
-Reports are due 30 days after the close of the month.
-Example: May reports are due July 1; June reports are due by August 1, July reports are due by September; etc. Fire departments should submit their files electronically by email, floppy diskette or CD.
-Fire departments may email their files to firstname.lastname@example.org.
+Fire departments are to submit their data on a Quarterly basis.
+Reports are due within every 90 day window after January 1st.
+Example: January-March reports should be sent in early April; April-June reports are due early July, July-September reports are due early October; etc. Fire departments should submit their files electronically by email or directly into NFIRS.Fema.gov.
+Fire departments may email their files to email@example.com.
 This email address is for submission of incident reports only.
 In the text of the email, please state the month, year and department for which you are reporting.
 If sending the files by email is not an option, fire departments may submit files by mail on a floppy diskettes or a CD with a label stating the fire department name, month and year of submitted files.
-The mailing address is Georgia State Fire Marshal’s Office, Suite 620 West Tower, 2 Martin Luther King Jr. Dr, Atlanta, GA 30334.
+The mailing address is Georgia State Fire Marshal’s Office, Suite 920 West Tower, 2 Martin Luther King Jr. Dr, Atlanta, GA 30334.